1 Bridge Over Troubled Water

 The Story Behind "He Ain't Heavy, He's My Brother"

 Music by Bobby Scott, Lyrics by Bob Russell

-It is said the title is based on a drawing Father Flanagan of Boys Town fame found of a boy carrying a younger boy on his back with the words "He ain't heavy, Mr., he's my bother.6.
-Father Flanagan had a statue of the drawing made and it became the logo for Boys Town along with the inscription "He ain't heavy, Mr., he's my brother.
-To him the image and phrase captured the heart and essence of Boys Town.
+It is said the title is based on a drawing Father Flanagan of Boys Town fame found of a boy carrying a younger boy on his back with the words "He ain't heavy, Mr., he's my brother.2.
+Father Flanagan had a statue of the drawing made and it became the logo for Boys Town along with the inscription "He ain't heavy, Mr., he's my brother."
+To him, the image and phrase captured the heart and essence of Boys Town.
 This appears to be true, but the phrase dates back even farther to 1884 where Scotsman James Wells told a story in his book, A Parable of Jesus, where a little girl carrying a little boy on her back was asked if she was tired.
 She said, "He ain't heavy, he's my brother."
-7
+3

-Fast forward to the late 60s and Tony Hicks of the Hollies found the song, previously recorded by Kelly Gordon.
-8 The Hollies recorded it and it became a hit around the globe.
+The song was written by Bobby Scott and Bob Russell.
+It was their first and only songwriting collaboration.
+Russell was dying of cancer when he wrote the lyrics.
+He died two months after The Hollies released it.4 Fast forward to the late 60s and Tony Hicks of the Hollies found the song, previously recorded by Kelly Gordon.
+The Hollies recorded it and it became a hit around the globe.
 It was # 3 in the UK and came in at # 7 in the US.

 Neil Diamond also recorded the song for his Taproot Manuscript album and made # 20 on the Billboard Top 100 Hits in 1970.
 The Osmond Brothers covered it on their Osmonds album.
 Bill Medley also covered it for the movie Rambo lll in 1988.

 He Ain't Heavy He's My Brother - Neil Diamond